anaplan-engineering/vdm-gradle-plugin/README.md

 More details regarding the motivations for the plugin are provided in [this paper](doc/fraser-integratedVdmSlIntoCdPipelines-final.pdf).

 ## Version
-This page was last updated, to correctly describe the use and behaviour of version **2.6.4** of the plug-in.
+This page was last updated, to correctly describe the use and behaviour of version **3.0.2** of the plug-in.

 Version numbers are currently tied to the version of Overture that is used by the plugin.
 However, it is possible for a consumer to choose to use a different version of Overture.
-This is done, by exlucing the version of Overture included by the plugin and then adding an explicit dependency on the required version.
-For example, to use 2.6.2 of Overture with version 2.6.4 of the plugin, you would include the plugin as follows:
+This is done, by excluding the version of Overture included by the plugin and then adding an explicit dependency on the required version.
+For example, to use 3.0.0 of Overture with version 3.0.2 of the plugin, you would include the plugin as follows:

 ```groovy
 buildscript {